Pluaris User Guide

 The sharing functionality in Pluaris allows you to share interesting articles (including those created from your notes) with others in your organization.

 Alternatively, articles can be shared immediately at the time of upload when using Quick Upload.
 From the Quick Upload window, simply select Share, which will open a similar list of the other users in your organization.
 If you select Private (rather than Share), the article will be uploaded only to your knowledge base.
-You can of course decide later to share that article from within the Articles view in the manner described immediately above.
+You can of course decide later to share that article from within the Reader view in the manner described immediately above.

 Notes can be shared in two ways.
 The first is to open the note in the Notebook.
 Below the title of the note, click on Share icon to open a list of the other users in your organization with whom you can then share the note.
 Alternatively, find the article associated with the note (as described in the Viewing Note Articles section) and share the article as described above.